 Comprehensive loss consists of two components, net loss and other comprehensive loss.
-Net loss refers to revenue, expenses, gains and losses that under GAAP are recorded as an element of stockholders' equity (deficiency) Other comprehensive loss but are excluded from net loss.
+Net loss refers to revenue, expenses, gains and losses that under GAAP are recorded as an element of stockholders' deficiency.
+Other comprehensive loss is excluded from net loss.
 Other comprehensive loss consists of a foreign currency translation adjustment resulting from the Company not using the U.S. dollar as its functional currencies.